 Include your achievements and publications.Not to brag but… you actually do want to brag.
 Achievements such as an award in school or maybe even in your personal life can be and should be included on your resume.
 Do you write a blog?
 Do you have any publications?
 And no, your college essays do not qualify as publications.
 Include your writing expertise in your resume by simply providing a link and title to what you have out in the interwebs.
 These things go hand-in-hand with your public speaking experience and send the same message to the hiring manager; that you are all about self-improvement and serious about your career.
 Only work-appropriate content is permitted in this arena.

 Once you do finally get your first “real job” experience, be sure to update your resume to reflect your new role.
 Also, you can finally remove that older pet store retail and the time you spent a week volunteering to plant trees.
 As you gain more experience, continue to update and polish your resume.
-Meanwhile, if you happen to be looking for a job in the tech industry, check out our job seeker page to see if MATRIX has a fit for you.
+Meanwhile, if you are currently on the market, check out our jobs to see if MATRIX has a fit for you.